Register your company in Hong Kong with our Special Anniversary discount!

 1. Strict Financial Regulations

-Based on the type of activities performed, firms need to obtain relevant licenses from either the Hong Kong Monetary Authority or the Securities and Futures Commission.
+While Hong Kong offers business-friendly policies, financial firms face stricter regulations.
+Depending on their activities, they must obtain licenses from the Hong Kong Monetary Authority or the Securities and Futures Commission.

 2. High Cost of Living